Nathruth/ukrainian_readability/README.md

 Although readability formulas such as *Flesch Reading Ease* and *Flesch-Kincaid Grade Level* exist for English and some other languages, Ukrainian currently lacks any established computational model to automatically assess text difficulty.
 This creates challenges for Ukrainian language learners, teachers, and educational material developers, who have no objective way to evaluate whether a text is appropriate for a given proficiency level.

-To address this gap, I used the Ukrainian Textbook Readability Dataset created by Sergii Prykhodchenko et al., which contains linguistic statistics extracted from Ukrainian school textbooks (Grades 1–9).
+To address this gap, I used the Ukrainian Textbook Readability Dataset created by Serge Prykhodchenko et al., which contains linguistic statistics extracted from Ukrainian school textbooks (Grades 1–9).
 The original researchers focused on comparing various readability formulas, but their raw dataset also provides detailed structural features (word counts, sentence lengths, syllable counts, etc.).

 In this project, I: